spectrocloud/librarium/docs/docs-content/enterprise-version/upgrade/upgrade-k8s/non-airgap.md

 :::

-5. If you are using a self-hosted OCI registry with caching enabled, upgrade the image-swap chart with the following command.
+5. If you are using a self-hosted OCI registry, upgrade the image-swap chart with the following command.
 Point to the `palette/values.yaml` file from step four.

-    Replace `image-swap-*` with the image-swap version you downloaded, as the version may be different.

     ```shell
     helm upgrade --values palette/values.yaml \